The 10 Best Multistreaming Platforms in 2023: A Comparison

 Some users complain about Castr’s value compared to the platform’s cost.

-Castr has six multistreaming pricing plans priced monthly and has plans for both individuals and companies.
+Castr has five multistreaming pricing plans priced monthly and has plans.
 These plans include:

 If you really need to stream live to multiple different Facebook destinations, that is something that Castr, a multistreaming service, can offer you.